 IDP delivers highly targeted data that would otherwise be impossible for bots to work with.

 In fact, research firm Gartner, Inc. says that:

 Organizations starting their data entry automation journey with IDP will quickly realize the value in delivering structured data from unstructured sources into bot workflows.

 Transforming Data Processes Isn't So Hard

-With all the above use cases, data validations are happening and there are human-in-the-loop workflows that ensure data accuracy.
+With all the above use cases, data validations and human-in-the-loop workflows guarantee data accuracy.
 There is power in connecting these enterprise systems together.

 You can see how converging multiple technologies like RPA and IDP revolutionizes data entry automation.